james-atomic/boilerplate-web-sdk/README.md

 ## About
 This boilerplate app can be used as a template to quickly integrate the AtomicSDK into existing React apps.
 It gives examples of three different ways to display your streams - the launcher, vertical standalone container, and a single card view.
 It also shows how to customise and style your stream containers, and add additional configuration like using runtime variables.

+In this demo, each view is linked to the same stream so they will all display the same cards.
+For an example of how to render multiple containers with independent streams, please see the `multiple-containers` branch.

 <img width="1728" alt="demo" src="https://github.com/atomic-app/boilerplate-web-sdk/assets/83641601/6d8472f2-6ac1-43a1-904a-91b1200b5444">

 ## Getting Started